Pyknic/immutable-array/README.md

 # Immutable Array
 Read-only primitive Java arrays backed by Direct Buffers and indexed using 64-bit indexes

 The library uses a Builder Pattern for the array classes.
 When the builder is finalized, an appropriate implementation of the interface is choosen to fit the data.
-Here are some optimizations that is done upon build:
+Here are some optimizations that are done upon build:

 * Special implementation for empty arrays
 * Small arrays are backed by an OnHeap array (regular `long[]`, `int[]`, etc)
 * Medium sized arrays are backed by a single `DirectBuffer`